Get a FREE Block Paving Quote NOW in Leeds, Harrogate, Wetherby and York!

 Planning your Paving Blocks for your Project

-Dependent on where you live, there are specific rules which householders need to apply in order to use paving on their driveways Leeds and over front gardens.
-You will not be required to obtain planning permission if you choose to use a replacement or new driveway which uses porous or permeable surfacing.
+Dependent on where you live, there are specific rules which householders need to apply in order to use paving on their driveways and front gardens.
+You will not be required to obtain planning permission if you choose to use a replacement which uses porous or permeable surfacing.

 These surfaces (such as permeable concrete, gravel and porous asphalt) allow rainwater to drain through properly.
 They may also be natural drainage which directs the water to a lawn or border.
 This is also acceptable.